Compliance

 Sharp defines compliance as “observing laws, regulations, and company rules, and acting in line with corporate ethics.”
 Accordingly, Sharp is pursuing management practices that give priority to compliance.

-The person most responsible for leading compliance at Sharp is the head of the Corporate Strategic Planning and Control Group.
+The person most responsible for leading compliance at Sharp is the CEO.
 This person’s job is to take a global outlook in formulating basic policies for compliance and making sure these policies are firmly established within the company.
-Meanwhile, the person responsible for leading compliance for the entire Sharp Group is the head of the CEO Office.
+Meanwhile, the person responsible for leading compliance for the entire Sharp Group is the head of the Corporate Strategic Planning and Control Group.
 This person is in charge of devising concrete measures for compliance and thoroughly implementing them.
 As well as affirming the implementation status of compliance measures, they draw up corrective measures where necessary and makes sure they are thoroughly executed.

 Under these two heads, the presidents of the business units are responsible for compliance within their respective organizations.
 The business unit presidents are also responsible for guiding and supervising compliance measures at subsidiaries and affiliated companies (hereafter, “affiliates”) under their business units.
 Promoting compliance at each affiliate in and outside Japan is the responsibility of the affiliate president.